When we went back to the hospital to get TJ’s sugar levels checked, I never thought we would be readmitted to the hospital for jaundice.

 The doctor informed me that we would be readmitted for light therapy for at least 24 hours.
 Again, feeling like an absolute failure of a mom, I walked with my baby in my arms down the hallway of the hospital with tears soaking my face knowing for at least the next 24 hours I would only get to hold him when he wanted to eat.

 Since then, I am happy to report TJ is growing nicely and eating like a champion, weighing a healthy 12 pounds at 6 weeks!
-He is adored by everyone and is quite spoiled being held by everyone!
+He is adorable and everyone loves to hold him!